IamVaibhavTyagi/Library-Management-System/LibraryManagementSystem/readme.txt

 OR
 by directly going to the MySQL command line tool.

 2. Extract the project folder.
+Activate the virtual env using - env\Scripts\activate

 3. Open the folder and go to dbConfig.json.
 Enter your database details such as username and password.
 Save it